MissionToPsyche/tungsten_12a_web_game-se/devDocs/Implementation To-Do List.md

   - [x] remove excess scripts and compartmentalize the transition section from the playerManagement script
 - [ ] Transitions from caves back to main
 - [ ] Gamestate script
 - [ ] Update elements to team names
+- [ ] Developer console with benchmark display

 ### Matt
 - [x] Create doc branch